edgedb/rfcs/text/1015-full-text-search.rst

 objects.
 We considered making the ``search`` function return an *ordered* set or results, but in the end opted out of it and thus we no longer need this function to operate on sets.

+Replace ``fts::weight`` and ``fts::language`` special functions with a single ``fts::with_options`` special function.
+The ``weight_category`` and ``language`` are just named only arguments for this function.
+This is to avoid unnecessary nesting when supplying both weight and language.

+For the moment we don't include highlighted text in the search results.
+We don't yet have a clear general way of formatting that and using HTML-like strings seems very hacky.

+Use an ``fts::Language`` and ``fts::Weight`` enums instead of ``str`` to limit what languages and weights are supported.
+We can customized and extended these enums if needed in the future.